frontenddevmichael/openrole-connect/README.md

 # OpenRole

-OpenRole is a modern web application designed to help users explore roles, career paths, and opportunities tailored to their skills and interests.
-Built as a single-page application (SPA), it’s fully responsive, SEO-optimized, and production-ready.
+OpenRole is a web app that helps people explore roles and career paths that match their skills and interests.
+It’s designed to be simple, intuitive, and useful—so users can figure out their next steps without feeling overwhelmed.

+This is a single-page app (SPA) that works on all devices, loads fast, and is optimized for search engines from the get-go.

 ---